 That light just went out to a small dim.
-It dimmed out.
-And my friend, he's an Indian, a full-blood, he's a full-blood Indian pal of mine, he said, "That isn't good."
+Then it dimmed out total.
+And my friend, he's an Indian -- a full-blood, he's a full-blood Indian pal of mine -- he said, "That isn't good."

 And he's supposed to know.

 Then this boy said to me, "Well, that'll settle that.
-That'll settle that.
 It may go somewhere else, but we're in danger when we see one of those fireballs.
 It's a warning."